llvm/circt/docs/Charter.md

 ## Abstract

 Recent trends in computer architecture have resulted in two core problems.
-Firstly, how do we design complex, heterogenous systems-on-chip mixing general purpose and specialized components?
+Firstly, how do we design complex, heterogeneous systems-on-chip mixing general purpose and specialized components?
 Secondly, how do we program them?
 We believe that design tools that represent and manipulate a wide variety of abstractions are central to solving these